Make a cable holder with LEGO minifigures

 CARE: Be careful with electricity.
-To ensure there is no risk of electrocution, stick to low voltage items such as phone and laptop cables (maximum 24V).
+To ensure there’s no risk of electrocution, stick to low voltage items such as phone and laptop cables (maximum 24 Volts).
 To avoid heat build-up from short circuits or damaged wires, do not repair cables where the metal is exposed or the cable is already working intermittently.
 We don’t recommend it for DIY electrical work on items with higher voltage.

+Tear open your single-use packet of Sugru and knead it for approximately 30 seconds.
 Roll out the pack until you create a long, thin rectangle of Sugru that can comfortably wrap around the cable.

 Press the Sugru together and to the cable to ensure a good bond.
 Make sure it is firmly attached to the plastic casing of the power block and covers the cable for about the width of your hand, to provide a good strain relief.